Tips & Tricks

 You don't know who your repeat customers are

 Fashion retail compounds on repeat-customer data.
 The customer who bought twice in three months is who pays for next quarter.
 Without a customer database that captures every transaction, you can't run a targeted SMS for new arrivals, you can't reward your top 10% with cashback, and you can't tell who's buying what.
-The sale closes, the customer leaves, the data evaporates.
+The sale closes, the customer leaves, the data is gone.

 What to look for in a fashion store POS in Malaysia